kuicheung/nnet/README.md

 nnet
 ====

-Kinnect Neural Net
+Kinect Neural Net

-Using Neural Net from Encog ML library to score punch motions captured by Kinnet.
+Using Neural Net from Encog ML library to score punch motions captured by Kinect.